King brown snake: Culture

 Kurrmurnnyini is a lagoon and complex of sandstone outcrops near Borroloola in the southwestern Gulf Country in the Northern Territory.
 Here the King Brown Snake Ancestral Being—balngarrangarra in Gudanji and ngulwa in Yanyuwa—was sleeping about 1.5 km north of the lagoon when it was disturbed by ngabaya—ancestral spirit men.
 Angrily, he bit the rocks, which became tainted and poisonous, and an instrument of narnu‐bulabula (sorcery).
 Local sorcerers would cast a spell by inserting a potential victim's item of clothing in a hole in the rock or sharpening a stick and calling out their name while inserting it in the rock face.
 The victim would then perish.
 Only men descended from King Brown Snake Ancestor could be sorcerers, though others might hire them.
 Local people feared and avoided the location.

 The title character picks up a king brown snake in the 1986 film Crocodile Dundee.

 In 2021, Aboriginal Australian rapper Barkaa (Malyangapa and Barkindji) released the single "King Brown", beginning with the line "My ex called me toxic, call me King Brown".
 The single was nominated for "Song of the Year" and won "Film Clip of the Year" at the National Indigenous Music Awards 2022, and was voted in at #177 in the Triple J Hottest 100, 2021.

+In a 2002 memoir, British businessman and property developer Alistair McAlpine (1942–2014) recalled an occasion when an employee of his at his Pearl Coast Zoological Gardens in Broome, Western Australia got bitten by the snake: "...and a very angry snake lost no time in passing through the hole and biting the man on the ankle on the way out.
+In moments, his leg turned black.
+Luckily there was help nearby and the hospital was only five minutes away by car.
+He was, however, two weeks in that hospital, suffering considerable pain in both his legs and his head.
+Without the hospital and expert attention, the welder would not have survived."